chucumber/mctoolkit/_posts/0001-01-01-a-space-for-agency.markdown

   <li><b>Reflect together:</b> Transition into a group discussion about what has changed and what hasn’t: How do we share today?
 What’s easier now?
 What’s more difficult?</li>
   </ul>
   <p style="color: var(--color-br);">
-  <i>TIP: The combination of humour, roleplay, and dialogue fosters empathy and encourages critical comparison.</i>
+TIP: The combination of humour, roleplay, and dialogue fosters empathy and encourages critical comparison.
   </p>
 </details>